sage2050/funkwhale_unraid/README.md

 1. Open unraid terminal and run the following command. you will use the output as your Django secret key
    - openssl rand -base64 45
-3. open the .env file in a text editor and configure the following variable
+3. open the .env file in a text editor and configure the following variables
    - FUNKWHALE_API_IP
+   - FUNKWHALE_API_PORT
    - FUNKWHALE_HOSTNAME
    - EMAIL_CONFIG (if desired)
    - ACCOUNT_EMAIL_VERIFICATION (if desired)